EdwaRen/AutonomousCar/README.md

 # AutonomousCar
 Autonomous car made from store-bought RC car.
-Controlled with an Android app via Bluetooth and an Arduino
+Controlled manually with an Android app via Bluetooth and an Arduino